oktadev/okta-blog/_source/_posts/2022-01-13-mobile-sso.md

 * **`UIWebView`**.
 This approach shows web content in a `UIView`.
 The mobile app can intercept interactions with the `UIView`, hence it is not secure.

 * **Redirect to an external browser**.
 The mobile app can open a webpage in a separate browser app, and the browser app can redirect back to the mobile app after authentication.
-However,app switching is not a good experience for mobile users.
+However, app switching is not a good experience for mobile users.
 In addition, the redirect back can fail if another app has registered the same URL scheme first.

 ### Authentication in iOS 9 (2015)